...

 ● Customers who returned over the past three months.

-Essentially, people can be grouped based on similar behavior exhibited over a specific amount of time.
-Customer cohort analysis looks at the ‘customer’ not just as one single entity with similar tastes and buying habits but as a diverse group of people with varied behaviors.
-Once you’ve pinpointed significant patterns and trends with regard to customer behavior, you will be able to formulate marketing campaigns targeting these specific groups.
+People can be grouped based on similar behavior exhibited over a specific amount of time.
+Customer cohort analysis looks at the ‘customer’ not as a single entity, but as a diverse group with varied behaviors.
+Once you’ve pinpointed significant patterns and trends in customer behavior, you can create marketing campaigns targeting these specific groups.
+This is often a better approach than launching a singular marketing campaign targeted towards a very broad audience.
+You can use customer cohort analysis to better understand your customer base.
+Customer cohort analysis helps you know how a customer experiences your store.
+Customer cohort analysis helps you pin down your customer acquisition cost.

 Types of Cohorts